CWEzio/Notes/tools/vscode.md

 > The command `extension.vim_ctrl+p` is disabled.

 ## Show hover information
-Sometimes you want to show hover information, to remind you the function definition etc., as:
+Sometime you would want to show hover information, to remind you the function definition etc., as shown below:
 <img src="../asset/vscode/hover_information.png"><br/>
 In vim mode, simple put the cursor on top of the function does not show the hover information, you need to:
 1. `ctrl + shift + p` to open control palette